 ‘After Black Lives Matter I’ve been asked to do diversity and inclusion work.
 Before BLM my suggestions weren’t listened to, and now that they’ve become imperative I’m asked to do the work without being paid extra for it.

 When racism is built into the system, there are hurdles at every stage.
-Women from BAME backgrounds must not be drawn unnecessarily into a system that leads to debt, family breakdown and a criminal record.
-We need to see employers actively seeking Black, Asian and ethnic minority women for roles, with the knowledge that they will benefit from taking advantage of a neglected pool of talent and strengthen their diversity competency.
-In the wake of Black Lives Matter, we must all remember that providing opportunities for women with convictions from BAME backgrounds means building a fairer society for everyone.
+Minoritised women must not be drawn unnecessarily into a system that could lead to debt, damaged relationships, and a criminal record.
+We need to see employers actively seeking minoritised women for roles, with the knowledge that their organisation will benefit from taking advantage of a marginalised pool of talent and strengthen their diversity competency.
+In the wake of Black Lives Matter, we must remember that providing opportunities for minoritised women with convictions means building a fairer society for everyone.

 * Disclaimer: The term ‘BAME’ sometimes masks differences between groups and so we avoid using it where we can, preferring to be specific about who we are talking about.